PCRE2Project/pcre2/doc/html/README.txt

 not be a problem.

-If you need to modify the character tables when cross-compiling, you should move pcre2_chartables.c.dist out of the way, then compile dftables.c by hand and run it on the local host to make a new version of pcre2_chartables.c.dist.
+If you need to modify the character tables when cross-compiling, you should move pcre2_chartables.c.dist out of the way, then compile pcre2_dftables.c by hand and run it on the local host to make a new version of pcre2_chartables.c.dist.
+See the pcre2build section "Creating character tables at build time" for more details.
-Then when you cross-compile PCRE2 this new version of the tables will be used.

 Making new tarballs